zenra/GettingCleaningDataProject/README.md

 # Summary of the Human Activity Recognition Using Smartphones Dataset [1]

 This project summarises the dataset from the Human Activity Recognition Using Smartphones study [1].
 Only the mean value and standard deviation of the measurements taken in the study are included.
-Each of these are averaged against each subject and activity pair to product a tidy dataset.
+Each of these is averaged against each subject and activity pair to produce a tidy dataset.

 ## Files